ndimatteo/HULL/README.md

 - 🟢 Vanity Shop URL Masking
 - 🟢 Global Cart with access to all variant data for line items
 - 🟢 Supports Single Variant products out of the box
-- 🟡 PDP Photo Galleries with variant granularity
+- 🟢 PDP Photo Galleries with variant granularity
 - 🟡 default PLP for all products
-- 🟡 Custom PLP with easy, Sanity-managed Collections
+- 🟡 Custom PLPs with easy, Sanity-managed Collections
 - ⚪ Sanity-managed conditional Cart "add-ons"
+- ⚪ Ability to apply coupons to the checkout cart
 - ⚪ Account Management (register/login/password/orders)
 - ⚪ Customer Reviews Integration (Yotpo?
 Okendo?
 Junip?)